-I’m not too familiar with Lovecraft’s work, so my preconceived notion was that this game was going to hit me with jump scares and monsters.
-However, when I dove deeper into the story, I got less scared and more fascinated.
-I can’t say much more without getting into mild spoilers, but don’t go into this game with the mindset that everything here is out to kill you.
+For those not too familiar with Lovecraft’s work, a preconceived notion may be that this game is going to hit the cliché of jump scares and monsters.
+However, after diving deeper into the story, fear will fade and be replaced with curiosity and fascination.
+Don’t go into Conarium with the mindset that everything here is out to kill and maim.
 Instead, use critical thinking and try going in to figure out what is going on.

-You play as Frank Gilman, a member of an Antarctic expedition team who has lost his memory and wakes up to find that his base crew has vanished.
+Frank Gilman, a member of an Antarctic expedition team, wakes up to find that his base crew —and his memory — have vanished.
 The story as a whole creates more questions than answers.
-Journals, audio recordings and weird visions are scattered around the base and provide more insight into what is going on.
-For someone who likes trying to put stories together, it was fun to find new pieces to this ever growing puzzle.
+Journals, audio recordings and weird visions are scattered around the base and offer more insight into what is going on.
+For someone who likes trying to put stories together, it was fun to find new pieces to this ever-growing puzzle.

 There’s not much to the overall gameplay of Conarium.
 For the most part, it acts as a walking simulator with occasional puzzles and chase scenes sprinkled into the mix.
-The puzzles are fun, intriguing and can easily fool you if you’re not thorough.
-The alienlike symbols and creatures you encounter only add to the outlandish world that Conarium seeks to explore.
+The puzzles are fun, intriguing and require thoroughness.
+The alien-like symbols and creatures that are encountered only add to the outlandish world that Conarium seeks to explore.

 The chase scenes are where Conarium is at its weakest.
-Thankfully there aren’t many, but the one’s that are there took me out of the immersion that I found myself in.
-Frank can only sprint for a limited time, and you can get easily killed by one of these beings while you recharge, leading to frustrating, yet avoidable deaths.
+Thankfully there aren’t many, but the ones that are there can easily rip out the immersion that once had a stranglehold.
+Frank can only sprint for a limited time, opening him up to get easily killed by one of these beings while his stamina recharges, leading to deaths that feel avoidable.

-Each location had a unique vibe to it: the Antarctic base felt abandon, and I always felt like I had eyes on me, while the underground areas and catacombs made me feel like I was constantly in danger.
+Each place had a unique vibe to it: the Antarctic base felt abandon, with the disturbing feeling of always being watched, despite being seemingly alone.
+Meanwhile, the underground areas and catacombs have a constant threat of danger.

 Overall, Conarium is a great game.
-It keeps you on your toes and all of the little things that you discover along the way add to the weird scenario you’ve found yourself in.
-It’s a refreshing break from the cliche horror game with a lasting story that will leave you wanting more.
-I said at the beginning that I’m not entirely familer with the work of Lovecraft, however, this game has convinced me to start reading his work.
+It keeps the player on their toes and all the little things that are discovered along the way add to the weird scenario of this Antarctic base.
+It’s a refreshing break from the cliché horror game with a lasting story.